Government failure to order public inquiry into Sean Brown murder ‘cannot stand’

 The Government’s failure to order a public inquiry into the murder of GAA official Sean Brown in 1997 was unlawful and “cannot stand”, the Court of Appeal in Belfast has ruled.

-Northern Ireland’s Lady Chief Justice Dame Siobhan Keegan said she would not make a mandatory order at this point that Northern Ireland Secretary Hilary Benn should establish a statutory inquiry, but has instead given him four weeks to “reflect upon the judgment of the court”.
+Northern Ireland’s Lady Chief Justice Dame Siobhan Keegan said she would not make a mandatory order at this point that NI Secretary Hilary Benn should establish a statutory inquiry, but has instead given him four weeks to “reflect upon the judgment of the court”.

+The UK Government said it will “carefully consider” the court judgment, while Northern Ireland’s First Minister Michelle O’Neill urged it to “end its blockade” and allow the Brown family “access to truth and justice”.

 Mr Brown, 61, the chairman of Bellaghy Wolfe Tones GAA club in Co Londonderry, was ambushed, kidnapped and murdered by loyalist paramilitaries as he locked the gates of the club in May 1997.